CPD – a different perspective on learning

 This year, we have seen a different approach to learning.
 I’m confident that the CPD plans which individuals prepared at the start of the year were not their top priority after the end of March.
 For almost all of us, our CPD learning throughout 2020 became reactive to the environment around us, rather than based on a proactive plan which we had prepared at the start of the year.

-Given the many challenges practice and businesses have faced, I suspect that, through necessity, most Members have undertaken more CPD activities in 2020 than any other year.
+Given the many challenges practice and businesses have faced, I suspect that, through necessity, most Members have undertaken more CPD activities than any other year.
 Every Member in practice has needed to become familiar with particular standards and the relevant government support initiatives to be able to assist their clients.
 Every Member in business has been faced with new operational or financial circumstances, whether they act in an executive or non-executive capacity.
 The same challenges have applied for Members who undertake pro-bono work for charities and pension schemes (which includes many retired Members who give of their time and skills to help support third-sector organisations).
 All the additional reading or research, and related discussions and meetings with advisers over the last 10 months, constitutes learning and counts towards CPD.

 An output-based CPD framework